 Edibility and Culinary Use

 Lamb’s Quarters have edible leaves, flowers, and seeds.
-The leaves can be eaten raw or cooked and make a very good spinach substitute, they have a mild flavor and go well with many things.
+The leaves can be eaten raw or cooked and make a very good spinach substitute(check out this Garlic Lamb’s Quarters Recipe), they have a mild flavor and go well with many things.
 The flower clusters can be eaten and when picked before blooming are said to resemble broccoli in taste and texture.
 The seeds are also edible but should be soaked in water and cooked because they contain saponins.
 Quinoa(Chenopodium quinoa) which is becoming a popular grain sold in health food stores is a type of Lamb’s Quarters.
 Many plants of this genus have been food for Native North and South American Indigenous people starting as far back as 3000 years ago.

 The leaves contain small amounts of proteins, fats, and carbohydrates, and the seeds contain much more proteins, fats, and carbohydrates.
 This plant also contains many other nutrients including: Calcium, Phosphorus, Iron, Vitamin A, Vitamin B1 and Vitamin B2.
 In General this is a very nutritious plant, and very abundant, we can see why it has been a Native American food for at least 3000 years.